WordPress/gutenberg/packages/components/src/popover/README.md

 ## Usage

-Render a Popover adjacent to which its container.
+Render a Popover adjacent to its container.

 If a Popover is returned by your component, it will be shown.
 To hide the popover, simply omit it from your component's render value.